Utility Information

 Frequently Asked Questions

-As a residential customer, what are my options if I can’t pay my bill in full?
+What are my options if I can’t pay my bill in full?

 If you are a residential customer having difficulty paying your utility bill, it is especially important to keep the lines of communication open with us.
 Please contact the Belgium Utility (262-285-7931) to set up a Deferred Payment Agreement (DPA) to receive additional time to fulfill your payment obligation.
 Provided you maintain your payment schedule in accordance with your agreement, setting up a DPA will allow you to make payments due on your utility account without penalties or interest charges as well as avoid water shut-off and/or the utility placing delinquent utility bills on the tax roll as a tax against the property that was furnished with utility service.